AmbireTech/adex-protocol/components/validator-stack.md

 ## Bidding process

-@TODO move this out of here
+This is described fully in [targeting and bidding](/targetingAndBidding.md).
+This paragraph only describes the validator's role in it.

-Each campaign has a total budget, and a maximum amount that the advertiser is willing to pay per impression.
+Each campaign has a total budget, and the minimum/maximum amounts that the advertiser is willing to pay per impression.

-Other than that, the advertiser may adjust the amount that they want to pay dynamically, during the course of the campaign.
-They may also adjust the amount for each individual publisher.
-This is done by sending a validator message to the publisher-side platform.
+Other than that, the advertiser may adjust the amount that they want to pay dynamically, as well as targeting rules, during the course of the campaign.
+They may also adjust the amount for each individual publisher through the targeting rules.
+This is done by sending a validator message (`UPDATE_TARGETING`) to both validators.

-On every impression, the AdView (running on the publisher's website/app) will pull all active and healthy campaigns from a configurable list of publisher-side platforms.

-Then, it will sort all ad units by targeting score and only leave the best N matches.
-Then, it will sort the remaining group by the price the advertisers are willing to pay, take only top M (both N and M is configurable by the publisher, see [`topByPrice`](https://github.com/adexnetwork/adex-adview-manager#options)).

-By adjusting N/M, the publisher can decide the balance between UX (more appropriate ads shown to the users) and revenue.

 ## DB structure